andytudhope/thebluebook/source/canto-i/who-are-you.md

 once called home,
 and raised hell for the chance to atone.

+Who wrote a journey through song, a grail quest caught on green notes and reflected in Cape stone, still echoing our first sound.

-Who sat with an old friend now found, strumming Eddie Vedder to some sticks destined for flame and cried their heart to this desert sky.
+Who sat with an old friend now found, strumming Eddie Vedder to some sticks destined for divine reality and cried their heart to this true sky.

 Who looked that lion in the eye, and knew complete terror: